Tollesbury: History

 From 1904 to 1951 Tollesbury was served by the Kelvedon and Tollesbury Light Railway, with a small station on the north side of the village.
 The railway continued to Tollesbury Pier 2 km south-east of the village, where promoters hoped to develop land for bungalows, houses, and a yacht station.
 However these plans come to little, and the Tollesbury Pier extension closed in 1921.
 During World War II the pier was destroyed as an anti-invasion precaution, and the area used for defensive guns and to control electrically operated mines blocking the River Blackwater estuary.
+In 1943 a Halifax bomber carrying French SOE agents crashed in the river nearby.

 Tucked away in the south east corner of the Square, by the church wall, stands the 18th-century village Lock-up or Cage.
 This wooden building would have been where drunks were held until they sobered up.
 With the village having six public houses at one stage, the Lock-up probably saw quite a bit of business itself.